econoalchemist/UpstreamData-Startup/03 Preliminary Checks.md

 ## Preliminary Checks
 This is all very exciting, you have been waiting weeks for your ASIC and it is finally here.
 But do not rush this next part.
 Take a deep breath, slow down, and practice some of that low time preference Bitcoiners are known for.

 You just spent a small fortune on this hardware, it is worth your while to check a few things and ensure that nothing inside the ASIC came loose or shifted in transit.
-The last thing you want is to plug in your ASIC in and then see smoke come out.
+The last thing you want is to plug in your ASIC and then see smoke come out.

 Basically there are three things you want to check: